Pixelcomet/angular-graphql-template/README.md

 ### Web interface
 - edit te `uri` constant in `src/app/graphql.module.ts` to point to your api endpoint on your server
 - run `ng build --prod` (may take a really long time)
-- place the contents of the newly created `dist` directory on your web root (`var/www/html/` on apache2)
+- place the contents of the newly created `dist/website/` directory on your web root (`var/www/html/` on apache2)
 - don't forget to configure the server in a way, that redirects all requests to the interface to `index.html` since this file includes the scripts that do all the routing
 - there should be a `.htaccess` in `dist/`, it can be used to redirect on an apache2 server (for nginx google `nginx angular` 😅)